Nodeless superconducting gap induced by odd parity pair density wave in underdoped cuprates: Discussion and conclusion

 In conclusion, the present paper provides a generalized framework for the phase stability of the AFM and $d$-wave superconductivity in hole-doped cuprates.
-We show that the uniform coexistence of these two phases is always accompanied by a third and robust triplet order parameter.
-The symmetry of the ${\bf Q}=(\pi,\pi)$ value AFM state and $d$-wave pairing restricts the symmetry of the triplet order parameter in cuprates to be odd-parity and FFLO type, which commences a fully gapped quasiparticle spectrum.
-The odd-parity order parameter breaks spin-rotational symmetry, but via coupling to the AFM state, it respects time-reversal symmetry.
-Interestingly, such a fully gapped odd parity pairing symmetry in a time-reversal invariant condition is called topological superconductor.\cite{LFu} In general, such FFLO term can be expected to be negligibly small, however, the critical fluctuations of the parent phases can significantly enhance the strength of the triplet pairing interaction.
-While FFLO type SC has been proposed in many Pauli limited superconductors, such as nodal $d$-wave in CeCoIn$_5$ at high magnetic field,\cite{cecoin5} and $p$-wave in the Rashba-type spin-orbit coupling systems without any realization to date, underdoped cuprates provide a clean and zero field platform to discover this exotic phase, if exists.
+Following the SO(5) theory,\cite{so5} we show that the uniform coexistence of these two phases is accompanied by a PDW order parameter.
+The symmetry of the ${\bf Q}=(\pi,\pi)$ value AFM state and $d$-wave pairing restricts the symmetry of PDW state to be spin singlet, odd parity gap function which commences a fully gapped quasiparticle spectrum.
+The odd parity order parameter breaks spin-rotational symmetry, but via coupling to the AFM state, it respects time-reversal symmetry.
+Interestingly, such a fully gapped odd parity pairing symmetry in a time-reversal invariant condition is called topological superconductor.\cite{LFu} In general, such a PDW term can be expected to be negligibly small, however, the critical fluctuations of the parent phases can significantly enhance the strength of the PDW pairing interaction.
+While finite-momentum SC pairing has been proposed in many Pauli limited superconductors, such as nodal $d$-wave in CeCoIn$_5$ at high magnetic field,\cite{cecoin5} and $p$-wave in the Rashba-type spin-orbit coupling systems without any realization to date, underdoped cuprates provide a clean and zero field platform to discover this exotic phase, if exists.